kwesiopon/Game-Of-Life-Optmization/README.md

 ### How do I get set up? ###

-* Clone repo and quickly
+* Clone the repository
-* Configuration
-* Dependencies
-* Database configuration
+* In order to use the openACC version of the code, please ensure you have some GPU processing on your machine
 * How to run tests
 * Deployment instructions